-The governing body is the admission authority and has responsibility for admissions to this school.
-The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
-The governing body has set its admission number at 150 pupils to year 7 in the school year which begins in September 2020.
+The governing body is the admissions authority and has responsibility for admissions to this school.
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
+The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September 2024